My Famous Chocolate Chip Cookie Recipe. With Gluten-Free Adaptation

 This recipe is in all my cookbooks, including my upcoming one.
 I can never make enough of these; and apparently, neither can thousands and thousands of people.
 A few years ago, I was involved with a few friends in a massive fund-raising project and made a million cookies (yes, a million, and then some!).
 You would think I would get tired of them.
 Absolutely not!
 The egg-free version is almost as good—I make them for my egg-allergic granddaughter all the time.
 Besides, high-quality ingredients, the secret of a good chocolate chip cookie, is a soft and chewy texture, achieved by baking them only until they are just cooked, not a second longer: Remember, they continue to cook for a minute or two even as they cool.

-No problem making these cookies with gluten-free flour.
+No problem making these chocolate chip cookies with gluten-free flour.

 A good cookie sheet makes a difference too: The heavier the better, as a heavy sheet will distribute the heat evenly and gradually.